-If pain is the source of your anxiety, you may also consider the use of acupuncture or conscious sedation.
+If pain is the source of your anxiety, you may also consider the use of acupuncture or intravenous (twilight) sedation, or general anaesthesia in accredited private hospitals.
 Conscious sedation is a very safe, efficient and effective way of minimising anxiety during certain dental procedures.
-There are patients who will benefit from this technique:

-As the name implies, conscious sedation is not general anaesthetics.
-The aim of conscious sedation is to reach a state of drowsiness so you can be calm and relaxed enough for the dental treatment to be completed with relative ease and you will probably remember very little of it.
+Intravenous sedation is not general anaesthetics.
+The aim of intravenous sedation is to reach a state of drowsiness so you can be calm and relaxed enough for the dental treatment to be completed with relative ease and you will probably remember very little of it.

-Throughout the procedure, you are under the care of two clinicians, your dentist will be providing the actual dental treatment and the seditionist will be administering sedative medications and full monitoring of your level of consciousness and degree of comfort.
-Dental sedationists are not medical anaesthetists – they are dentists who have received extensive post graduate study and training and have nearly ten years of experience in dental sedation.
+Throughout the procedure, you are under the care of two clinicians, your dentist will be providing the actual dental treatment and the sedationist will be administering sedative medications and full monitoring of your level of consciousness and degree of comfort.
+Dental sedationists are not medical anaesthetists – they are dentists who have received extensive post graduate study and training.

 It is never too late to deal with your dental anxiety.
-The best thing you can do is discuss your fears openly with your dentist or hygienist.
+The best thing you can do is discuss your fears openly with your dentist.
 If you have an existing dental issue, a qualified dentist will be able to advice you on the best treatment options available.
 Overcome your anxiety may help promote a broad, healthy smile.